Mesa del Sol

-Mesa del Sol (Spanish for "table of the sun") is an uncompleted 16000 acre mixed-use master planned community in Albuquerque, New Mexico.
+Mesa del Sol (Spanish for "tableland of the sun") is an uncompleted 16000 acre mixed-use master planned community in Albuquerque, New Mexico.

+Geography

 Mesa del Sol, a 12900 acre mixed-use community, is located on Albuquerque's South Mesa.
 By combining job creation with sustainable urban community planning, Mesa del Sol will represent a blend of natural resources, economic objectives, and social amenities in a community with a forward-looking and distinct sense of place.
 Mesa del Sol is a sustainable city with plans to build 37,000 homes on 4400 acre of residential property and 18000000 sqft of office, industrial, and retail space.

-Location

 Mesa Del Sol is located approximately 6 mi southeast of downtown Albuquerque.
 It is bounded by the Albuquerque International Sunport along the northwestern edge, Kirtland Air Force Base on the north and east sides, the Isleta Reservation to the south, and Interstate 25 to the west.